 In conclusion, Peter reiterates the value of leveraging the experience and knowledge that companies such as Waffle House can offer.
 What tips or ideas can you pull from the Waffle House playbook he has shared that might improve or simplify your DR plan?

 Unlike a community restaurant model attempting to serve warm food in a time of crisis, many of today’s connected businesses do not have the luxury of losing access to their valuable data or IT infrastructure.
-If your business and revenue stream require immediate and continuous access to IT infrastructure and data assets give us a call when planning your disaster recovery and business continuity plan.
-Contact RACK59 today and learn how a colocation solution can effectively limit the risk and loss that Mother Nature can throw at your business.
+If your business and revenue stream requires immediate and continuous access to IT infrastructure and data assets give us a call when planning your disaster recovery and business continuity plan.
+Visit our Business Continuity page and contact RACK59 today and learn how a colocation solution with a workplace recovery space can effectively limit the risk and loss that Mother Nature can throw at your business.